Porrapat/Jago/README.md

 # Jago
-Jago : Go board GUI for any perpose Go game development
+Jago : Go board GUI for any purpose Go game development

-# How to complied it
+# How to compile it

 - Using Eclipse